What does SWS mean in COMPANIES & FIRMS

 What is Sustainable Water Supply?

-What Are the Benefits of Implementing a Sustainable Water Supply System?
+What are the benefits of Sustainable Water Supply?

 SWS also stands for: